 2. Charles Tart, ed.; Altered States of Consciousness, New York, Wiley, 1969.
 This volume set the academic standard for further psychological and psychiatric research and theory.

-(Although not my specialty, I’ve wondered about young children, say ages two to three on up to about eight or nine, and whether excessive repetitive behavior, often deemed aberrant behavior, may actually be a natural expression to modify some baseline experience of normal consciousness; if, for example, things like repetitive spinning or twirling, running in circles or randomly about to induce dizziness and fatigue, or even mild self-induced pain by incessantly banging a body part on a hard surface or repeatedly tumbling recklessly down a staircase are activities to intentionally create an altered or even disoriented world-reality.
+(Although not my specialty, I’ve wondered about young children, say ages two to three on up to about eight or nine, and whether excessive repetitive behavior, often deemed aberrant behavior, may actually be a natural behavioral outlet intended to modify some baseline experience of normal consciousness.
+If, for example, things like repetitive spinning or twirling, running in circles or randomly about to induce dizziness and fatigue, or even mild self-induced pain by incessantly banging a body part on a hard surface or repeatedly tumbling recklessly down a staircase are activities to intentionally create an altered or even disoriented world-reality merely for the experience of it.
 To date, there is scant research in these areas.)

 3. Hilary Anderson, PhD; Sri Aurobindo’s Yoga of Transformation, CIAS, 1977